 The regions increased the dose to the point, that the masks were forced.
 The television spread panic with alarming news and manipulated the data (every death was attributed to the corona virus, without investigation, without autopsies – the bodies were cremated immediately).

 Something very suspicious began to happen.
 At first, a very vague feeling that someone had exaggerated the danger.
 Then it became clear that the whole thing was a pipe dream.
 While media talked eagerly about the virus, the usual unknowns were carrying out their own plan: political, economic, social.
 Some private television stations (ByoBlu) were denounced for broadcasting “unscientific” news, while state and private television stations (those of Berlusconi) hunted each other to describe a situation of highest alert.

-In all this I have something positive to record: a greater awareness of myself and my body, which is gradually being freed from lies and ideologies; the mask itself has made me think about my identity: if I cover my face, others do not recognise me, but I know who I am; society does not know my body, as if a person can only deal with his face in society.
-Only I recognise it, and I understand that you cover it because it is considered unworthy, because it is reviled, because it is the cause of sin, etc. Thucydides reports from a speech of the Spartan king Archidamos (433 B.C.): "What we are, is our wisdom; what we do not want, is our courage".
+In all this, I have something positive to record: a greater awareness of myself and my body, which is gradually being freed from lies and ideologies; the mask itself has made me think about my identity: if I cover my face, others do not recognise me, but I know, who I am; society does not know my body, as if a person can only deal with owns face in society.
+Only, I recognise it, and I understand, that you cover it, because it is considered unworthy, because it is reviled, because it is the cause of sin, etc. Thucydides reports from a speech of the Spartan king Archidamos (433 B.C.): “What we are, is our wisdom; what we do not want, is our courage”.
 And these words have become my guidelines in daily life.

 – Guest article by Vittorio, Italy